 Benefits and Misconceptions

 One common misconception about balance transfers is that they only benefit those with high credit scores.
-Individuals with various credit levels can benefit from balance transfers, especially if they have a significant amount of debt.
+However, balance transfers can benefit individuals with various credit levels, especially those with significant debt.

 Another misconception is that balance transfers are free.
 While some credit cards offer promotional periods with no fees, most balance transfers come with a fee, usually around 3-5% of the transferred amount.